AnneH20/Blog-Application/README.md

    - Also figure out how to not have the DB edit every change to the code (md files, anything not related to the DB, etc.)
    - Migrate to MySQL DB
-3. Clean up webpage look
+2. Clean up webpage look
    - Edit the format of the articles
    - Make the date/time stamp look more clean
    - Create a better looking banner
-4. Make the code clean (according to the rules of clean code + look at rt-domain-pro, etc. to get a better idea)
+3. Make the code clean (according to the rules of clean code + look at rt-domain-pro, etc. to get a better idea)
    - Separate repositories
    - Separate controllers
      - ~~Make the controller RESTful controller~~ **Cannot do because of the HTML, can test REST controller in Postman**
    - Separate entities (to models?)
-   - Create tests that cover most of the code
+4. Create tests that cover most of the code
   - Postman tests
   - Unit tests
   - Integration tests
+5. Add verification
+  - Must have a valid username to delete it (case sensitive)
+  - Must fill out all fields to create a new user/write a new article
+  - Must have a valid username to write an article (case sensitive)